Lalpa Kohhran Thar: Polygamy

-Polygamy is the most outstanding practice of Lalpa Kohhran Thar.
-Khuangtuaha had decreed that a man may marry as many wives as he can support.
-Members believe this practice as "divinely ordained."
-The practice was started by Chana, who married seven wives while living at their original settlement in Hmawngkawn.
-Ziona gave the explanation as: "I believe God has chosen us to be like this [to have big families]...
+Polygamy is the most outwardly distinctive practice of Lalpa Kohhran Thar.
+Khuangtuaha is reported to have decreed that a man might marry as many wives as he could support.
+Members regard the practice as "divinely ordained".
+Although the rule is associated with Khuangtuaha, polygamy itself was introduced into the community by Chana, who married seven wives during the years at Hmawngkawn.
+Ziona offered a similar theological justification: "I believe God has chosen us to be like this [to have big families] ...
 I never wanted to get married but that's the path God has chosen for me.
 It's not my wish to keep marrying again and again."

-Ziona's marriages were seen in the family as an act of chivalry as his wives either were from a poor family or orphans.
-The senior wives welcome the newcomers and there are never rivalries between them.
-His eldest son Nunparliana said in the New York Post, "Most of the women whom my father married were poor and orphan women of this village.
+Within the family Ziona's marriages were also framed as acts of social welfare, on the grounds that many of his wives came from impoverished or orphaned backgrounds.
+Senior wives are described by both insiders and visiting journalists as welcoming new arrivals without rivalry.
+Ziona's eldest son Nunparliana told the New York Post: "Most of the women whom my father married were poor and orphan women of this village.
 By marrying them, he has set an example in the history of mankind."

-However, polygamy is not an imposition and men are not entirely free to choose such marriages or their wives; they have to be approved by the priests.
-Only few elite and affluent members are eligible for having or would afford multiple wives.
-As Ziona's grandson Hmingthanzauva explained, saying, "My grandfather is specially appointed by God to have as many wives as possible and to look after them.
+Polygamy is not, however, imposed as an obligation, and individual men are not free to take additional wives at will; the priests must approve each marriage.
+In practice, only the leadership and a small number of affluent members are eligible to maintain multiple wives.
+Vanlalpeka observes that within the community polygamy operates as a marker of status that reinforces the leadership of the Hotupa rather than as a generalised norm.
+Ziona's grandson Hmingthanzauva put it plainly: "My grandfather is specially appointed by God to have as many wives as possible and to look after them.
 But for me, having one wife and one son is quite enough.
 There is no rule or tradition as such that we have to follow polygamy, for me it's actually unbearable."

 Festivals and ceremonies

-Lalpa Kohhran Thar observes traditional Christian festivals such as Christmas and New Year.
-But they discard Good Friday and replaced it with the death anniversary of Khuangtuaha on 30 March.
-The foundation day of the sect is observed on 12 June as a festival named "Bawkte Kut".
+The community follows a distinctive ritual calendar drawn from both Mizo and Christian sources.
+It observes Christmas and the New Year in the manner usual in Mizoram, but in place of Good Friday it observes the death anniversary of Khuangtuaha on 30 March.
+The foundation day of the sect, 12 June, is kept as Bawkte Kut ("Festival of the Hut").
+Other major dates include 27 February (the death anniversary of Chana), 4 August (the death anniversary of Hualthangi) and 27 October (the birthday of an earlier figure of the movement).

-Ziona's birthday is celebrated on 21 July with all-day activities including church service, parading, and choral performances.
-The day concludes with a feast.
-They normally celebrate the occasion for two days, the second day being entirely mass dancing called khuallampui.
+Ziona's birthday, on 21 July, was celebrated throughout his life with church services, parades and choral performances, concluding with a communal feast.
+The occasion was typically observed over two days, the second of which is given over to khuallampui, a large-scale Mizo communal dance.